 Good science fiction is introspective, meaning the story is never about what the antagonists do, but how the protagonists react to them internally and externally.

 One of my favorite science fiction novels is Andromeda Strain, by Michael Crichton.
-It is about a small U.S. satellite that crashes near a little town in Arizona.
+It's about a small U.S. satellite that crashes near a little town in Arizona.
 The crash doesn’t kill anyone.
 But for some reason, shortly after the crash (nearly) everyone in the town is dead.
 What is causing the deaths?
 What a mystery!
 See, no monsters eating people’s faces are required.

 Another of my favorite science fiction novels is 1984, by George Orwell.
 No extraterrestrial influence there.
 The Hunger Games series, by Suzanne Collins, is a story about what could happen.
 The same with the novel, Unwind, by Neal Shusterman, where teenagers can have their organs removed and donated to other people at the request of their parents.
 Ouch.